ibm-cloud-docs/containers/cs_versions_136.md

 NVIDIA GPU drivers no longer automatically installed
 :   Starting with Kubernetes version 1.36, {{site.data.keyword.containerlong_notm}} no longer automatically installs NVIDIA GPU drivers on GPU worker nodes.
 You must install and manage GPU drivers yourself to run GPU workloads.
 For more information, see [Migrating to self-managed GPU drivers](/docs/containers?topic=containers-gpu-migrate-136).

-Cluster autoscaler does not yet support version 1.36.
-Do not update your cluster to version 1.36 if the autoscaler is installed.
-{: important}

 ### Update before master
 {: #before-master-136}